mprevide/dojot/api-gateway/kong/plugins/pepkong/README.md

 # Changing default resource server

-To invoke Keycloak authorization service is necessary define a resource server, the default value is `kong`, but is possible to change it through `CLIENT_ID` enviroment variable.
+To invoke Keycloak authorization service is necessary define a resource server (client), the default value is `kong`, but is possible to change it through `CLIENT_ID` enviroment variable.

 ## Usage